actuarialcat/actuarialcat.github.io/_pages/about.md

 permalink: /about/
 ---

 Hello!
-I am a final year actuarial science student in Hong Kong.
+I am a entry-level actuary in Hong Kong.

-This blog is mainly about the projects I completed and some ideas related to the actuarial field.
+This blog is mainly about my side projects and some ideas related to the actuarial field.

 Check out my
 <a href="https://github.com/actuarialcat" target="_blank" onclick="tag_share_event('github_portfolio', '{{ page.title }}');">Github</a>